The Winter Walk is 16.2km (10 miles).

 The National Trust tea room at Wakehurst Place also provides a convenient tea stop half way through afternoon, so you don't have to rush to finish the walk on long spring and summer evenings.

-PART ONE (4.8km or 3 miles) starts out on the route of the Balcombe Round walk in book one, and then loops back to point on woodland paths and farm tracks.
+PART ONE (4.8km or 3 miles) This route starts out on the route of the Balcombe Round walk in Time Out Country Walks Volume 1, and then loops back on woodland paths and farm tracks.

 PART TWO (5.8km or 3.6 miles) is a higher level route to Ardingly than its winter walk counterpart, which has some nice views down onto the reservoir in its latter stages.

 PART THREE (9.6km or 6 miles) follows the High Weald Landscape Trail from Ardingly village up hill and down dale to Wakehurst Place, owned by the National Trust, but home to Kew's "country garden" and the Millennium Seedbank.
-From there you are reversing the start of the Balcombe to East Grinstead walk in book one (which involves another big descent and ascent), with a few variations at the end.
+From there you are reversing the start of the Balcombe to East Grinstead walk in Time Out Country Walks Volume 1

 Out: (not a train station)